Practice Areas

 Drug Charge Lawyer in Cincinnati, OH

-No matter what was “found” or allegedly in your possession, there’s a lot a drug charge defense attorney can do to help if you’re facing drug charges in Cincinnati.
-Talk to Brad Groene today and don’t make a statement or answer questions without a drug lawyer.
+No matter what was “found” or allegedly in your possession, there’s a lot an experienced Cincinnati drug crime defense attorney can do to help.
+Talk to lawyer Brad Groene today and don’t make a statement or answer questions without your drug lawyer.

 Scroll for more information